Klins101/pybullet-robot-base/README.md

 ## task

 ## Overview

-This repository contains Python code implementing the $ \( J^+ \)$  -RTT (Jacobian Pseudoinverse-Based RRT) motion planning algorithm.
-The $ J^+ $-RTT algorithm is a variant of the Rapidly exploring Random Trees (RRT) algorithm, designed for finding collision-free paths in a 3D environment.
-This implementation utilizes Python with libraries like `numpy`, `matplotlib`.
+This repository presents Python code implementing the JPI RRT (Jacobian Pseudoinverse-Based RRT) motion planning algorithm for a 7 DOF Panda robot using JPI RRT as a requirement for a PhD in Computer Science at Aston University. moving towards the goal configuration while avoiding collisions with obstacles in the workspace.
+This implementation utilizes Python with libraries like `numpy` and `matplotlib`.
+The JPI-RRT algorithm combines random sampling with the Jacobian pseudoinverse to efficiently explore the configuration space of a robot arm and find collision-free paths from an initial configuration to a goal configuration.
+The algorithm iteratively builds a tree structure, gradually

 ## Requirements